Symmetric Ghost Lagrange Densities for the Coupling of Gravity to Gauge Theories: Introduction

-where we have introduced the \emph{super-BRST operator} \(\mathcal{D}\), defined via
+where we have introduced the \emph{super-BRST operator} \(\mathcal{S}\), defined via

-The equivalent expressions are due to the property \(\commutatorbig{D}{\overline{D}} \equiv 0\).\footnote{We emphasize that we use the symbol \(\left [ \cdot , \cdot \right ]\) for the supercommutator: In particular, it denotes the anticommutator if both arguments are odd.} We remark that the so-constructed Lagrange density still contains the corresponding Lautrup--Nakanishi auxiliary field \cite{Nakanishi,Lautrup}.
-This field is neither Hermitian nor anti-Hermitian with respect to the ghost conjugation.
+The equivalent expressions are due to the property \(\commutatorbig{S}{\overline{S}} \equiv 0\), cf.\ \cite[Corollaries 3.4 and 4.4]{Prinz_5}.\footnote{We emphasize that we use the symbol \(\left [ \, \cdot \, , \cdot \, \right ]\) for the supercommutator: In particular, it denotes the anticommutator if both arguments are odd.} We remark that the so-constructed Lagrange density still contains the corresponding Lautrup--Nakanishi auxiliary field: This field is neither Hermitian nor anti-Hermitian with respect to the ghost conjugation.
 However, it can be shifted to become anti-Hermitian.
-Once it is eliminated via its equations of motion after this shift, we obtain the following symmetric setup:
+Once it is eliminated via its equations of motion after this shift, we obtain the following symmetric setting:

-We remark that the gauge fixing functional \(\operatorname{GF} \left ( \boldsymbol{\varphi} \right )\) for a given gauge theory and gauge fixing boson is now determined to be an \emph{optimal gauge fixing}, cf.\ \cite{Prinz_7} for the definition and further properties: In particular, we show that for General Relativity it is given via the de Donder gauge fixing functional and for Yang--Mills theory it is given via the covariant Lorenz gauge fixing functional.
-Additionally, we highlight the new four-ghost-interaction in addition to the symmetrized Faddeev--Popov construction.
+We remark that the gauge fixing functional \(\operatorname{GF} \left ( \boldsymbol{\varphi} \right )\) for a given gauge theory and gauge fixing boson is now determined to be an \emph{optimal gauge fixing}, a notion that has been introduced by the author in the follow-up article \cite{Prinz_7}: In particular, there it is shown that for General Relativity this is given as the (linearized) de Donder gauge fixing condition and for Yang--Mills theory this is given as the (covariant) Lorenz gauge fixing condition.
+Additionally, we highlight the newly appearing four-ghost-interaction in addition to the symmetrized Faddeev--Popov construction.
+Notably, in \cite{Prinz_5,Prinz_7} and the present article, we use the convention that the longitudinal mode of the gauge boson propagator as well as the ghost propagator are both scaled by the gauge fixing parameter \(\lambda\), which in this convention also appears as a prefactor of said four-ghost-interaction, cf.\ \cite{Baulieu_Thierry-Mieg} for comparison.
+More generally, this construction can then be embedded into a homotopy between different ghost constructions by introducing a \emph{ghost parameter} \(\varrho\), resulting in the following Lagrange density:

+Observe that \(\varrho = 0\) corresponds to the Faddeev--Popov construction, displayed in \eqnref{eqn:gf-fp-ghost}, \(\varrho = \textfrac{1}{2}\) to the symmetric setting, displayed in \eqnref{eqn:gf-sym-ghost}, and \(\varrho = 1\) to the opposed Faddeev--Popov construction, i.e.\ the ghost conjugation of \eqnref{eqn:gf-fp-ghost}.

 More specifically, we consider General Relativity, given via the Lagrange density: